Pat Neely

 Pat Neely (born July 20, 1964) is an American restaurateur, television personality, and author.
 He is the co-owner of Neely's Bar-B-Que restaurant in downtown Memphis, Tennessee.
 He and former wife Gina hosted two Food Network television programs, Down Home with the Neelys and Road Tasted with the Neelys.
 The pair also co-wrote a cook book.
 Down Home became the highest rated debut for a Food Network show within the "In the Kitchen" series, which appear on weekend mornings.

 Personal life

 Neely was born in Detroit, Michigan, according to the Neely's episode of Chefography.
 He and Gina (née Ervin) dated in high school in the 1980s.
 While Pat was married to another woman, Pat and Gina reunited at their 10th reunion.
-Pat married Gina in 1994.
-They have two daughters: Spenser and Shelbi.
-Pat and Gina Neely each had been married once before.

-In September 2014, Gina Neely filed for divorce, citing irreconcilable differences.
+Both had been married once before, when the couple wed in 1994.
+In September 2014, Gina filed for divorce, citing irreconcilable differences.
+Together, they have two daughters: Spenser and Shelbi.